kjh80222/seoulkit-video-studio/docs/phase-plan.md

   trimmed output has none, specifically so a later regression (e.g. someone removing `-an` while wiring up Concat) fails loudly instead of quietly leaking an unused audio stream through the pipeline.

+  This decision was made without prior plan approval (unlike every other Phase 3 choice), so it was revisited and confirmed after the fact:
+  `clips/*.mp4` is Stage 3's authoritative, read-only-for-Stage-5 output
+  (ch.
+02) - if a future phase ever did need the source clip's original audio, it's still sitting untouched on disk, because `-an` only ever affects the *trimmed output* `trim_clip()` writes, never the source it reads from. `tests/test_trim.py::test_trim_never_modifies_the_source_clip` proves this the same way Phase 2/2.5 proved their own immutability guarantees - SHA-256 hash of the source file, before vs. after.
+Trying to fake a failure here (swapping the command's final argument from `output_path` to `source_path`, simulating an input/output mixup) didn't even get as far as a hash mismatch: FFmpeg itself refused with "cannot edit existing files in-place" and the trim failed outright, which the test still caught via `result.ok`.
+So there are two independent guards against this bug class today, not one.

 - Config loading is not implemented. `duration_tolerance_ms` (spec ch.
 18) is a hardcoded Python default (`DEFAULT_DURATION_TOLERANCE_MS = 50` in